 Common challenges multi-academy trusts face when working with multiple providers

-Schools within a trust will often have a wide variety of website designs and providers as well as personal preferences on how their site works and who they choose to work with.
+Schools within a trust will often have a wide variety of website designs and work with a range of providers as well as having personal preferences on how their site works and who they choose to work with.

 However, long-term, especially as a trust grows, managing multiple contracts from multiple providers can be costly and confusing.

 Some of the challenges we've seen trusts face over the past few years when they have used different providers for their school and trust websites:

 - Lack of consistency